The-DevOps-Daily/devops-daily/ebook/en/content/083-the-ionice-command.md

-`ionice`
+# `ionice`

-Desc :
+## Description
-	this program sets/gets I/O scheduling class and priority for the program If none argument is given , `ionice` will query the current I/O scheduling class and priority for that process
+This program sets/gets I/O scheduling class and priority for the program If none argument is given , `ionice` will query the current I/O scheduling class and priority for that process

-Usage:
+## Usage

  `ionice [options] -p <pid>...`